Dolores del Río: 1943–1959: Mexican cinema

 In 1947, del Río was invited by the film director John Ford to play the role of an indigenous woman who falls in love with a fugitive priest (Henry Fonda) in the film The Fugitive, an adaptation of the novel The Power and the Glory by Graham Greene.
 The movie was filmed in Mexico and Emilio Fernández also served as associate producer.
 But from the beginning of its filming, the film caused controversy in the United States, accusing it of being a promoter of communism.
 Del Río was attacked again for having taken part in what was being called "a communist project".

-After the filming of The Fugitive, del Río traveled to Argentina to film Story of a Bad Woman (Historia de una mala mujer, 1948), a film adaptation of the Oscar Wilde's Lady Windermere's Fan, directed by Luis Saslavsky.
+After the filming of The Fugitive, del Río traveled to Argentina to film Story of a Bad Woman (Historia de una mala mujer, 1948), a film adaptation of Oscar Wilde's Lady Windermere's Fan, directed by Luis Saslavsky.
 While shooting in Buenos Aires, del Río was pursued by none other than First Lady Evita Peron.
 Peron invited del Río to tea, but del Río declined because of her filmmaking schedule.
 The next day, the government issued an order that the film industry was to shut down completely so del Río could have tea with Mrs. Peron.
 But her friendship with Evita was not viewed favorably by Hollywood's communist hunters either.
 In an interview with Hedda Hopper from Argentina, del Río claimed to be unconcerned about the controversy surrounding her two last films.
 According to Hopper, "Del Río said controversy added millions of dollars to the profit of the pictures".

 Del Río accepted working again with Emilio Fernández and her film team in the film La Malquerida (1949).
 The film is based on the novel of the Spanish writer Jacinto Benavente.
 Del Río gained good notices for her portrayal of Raymunda, a woman confronted by her own daughter for the love of a man.
 The role of her daughter was played by actress Columba Dominguez.
 Domínguez was Fernández's new romantic partner, and this situation caused tension on the set and speculation from the press.

 In 1949, del Río met the American millionaire Lewis A. Riley in Acapulco.
 Riley was well known in Hollywood in the 1930s and 1940s for his collaboration with the Hollywood Canteen and his brief romance with Bette Davis.
 They started a romance.
 That same year, del Río's cousin, activist and feminist Maria Asúnsolo, asked her to sign a document for a ‘conference for the world peace’.
 Del Río never imagined that this document would point her out again as a supporter of international communism.

 Del Río starred in Doña Perfecta (1951), based on the novel by Benito Perez Galdos.
 For this work she won her second Silver Ariel Award for Best Actress.
 Gavaldón directed her again in the film El Niño y la Niebla (1953).
 Her portrayal of an overprotective mother with a mental instability attracted critical acclaim and she was honored with her third Silver Ariel Award.